 Starting June 25th, we will be offering transportation for our Baton Rouge Sober Living residents who do not have vehicles.
 We will bring residents to work, to the grocery store and to meetings!

 Our main service is to provide safe, drug and alcohol free, fully furnished recovery homes for men and women located in Baton Rouge, who are in recovery from drug or alcohol addiction.
 At Akron House LA we focus on both addiction avoidance and peer support by providing a safe, comfortable sober environment.
 We believe that guiding a smooth transition back into the community can make all the difference in a lasting recovery.

 At Akron House, you will find that the newcomer is the most important person.
-We currently have four houses, all conveniently located on the same block.
-We have a house for men, a house for women with children and 2 houses for women (without children).
+We currently have five houses, all conveniently located close by.
+We have 2 houses for men, a house for women with children and 2 houses for women (without children).